Skip to main content

 Foreign policy

 Romania's foreign policy is predominantly focused on relations with its neighbours and within the European Union (EU) and the North Atlantic Treaty Organisation (NATO).
 Romania last held the EU presidency in the first half of 2019.
-Romania will partially enter the Schengen zone in March 2024.
+Romania entered the Schengen zone in January 2025.
+It is a candidate country to join the Organisation for Economic Co-operation and Development.

-Romania is providing multifaceted assistance to Ukraine since Russia's invasion in February 2022.
+Romania has provided multifaceted assistance to Ukraine since Russia's invasion in February 2022.
 It continues to be a major corridor for Ukrainian grain and a critical link in the global food security chain.
+It shares a close relationship with the Republic of Moldova and is supporting its EU accession.

 Fast facts